hamsternipples/nosedocs/abraham-now.md

 [1]: an example comes to mind when I ask jaron what he thinks about something "random" -- sometimes I don't have any good ideas, or maybe when I want to tell him a dimotivational phrase I thought of.

 [2]: there may be something to who seems to be more affected by these mixing of the vibrations. one may say it's the one listening, and not the one talking, but I don't believe it has to be one way or another.
 I think it's more to do with who's dominant (who's the most stable emotionally) in the situation, regardless of who's receiving the message.

+#### responding to some reactions

+it occurred to me that in the specific example of sex, however, this concept can be generalised to explain many other things, it seems that women tend to turn that vibration into reality more redily than men do.
+I think the reason is the physical apparatus. if the penis/clitoris is the receptive organ (primary/secondary coils), and the prostate/uterus (terciary/quatinary coils) is the emissive organ, then it's normal that the woman would be more potent creators of that reality than men are.

+the next part is the dominant part. in most cases, it's the man that is the dominant one (usually physicaly, but also vibrationally), so that would imply that the man is usually the primary coil and the woman is the terciary. it seems possible that if the man ejaculates, then when that happens, the ejaculation is the primary coil, which begins to induce in the secondary coil a signal... and if that happens before the terciary/quatinary coil is receiving, then the emissive organ will begin transforming the signal induced on the secondary coil.

+ideally, what should happen is that the 3rd/4th coils should be the dominant ones, meaning that they're transforming non-physical energy into reality, to which the 1st/2nd coils are receiving.

+if it's the other way around (eg. the man causing the orgasm first), then the receptive organs translate the physical energy put out by the penis into reality. therefore, if the man has some negative beliefs, the woman (in this case) will translate them into reality. the more energetic the environment is, the more rapidly this will happen. obviously men and women have both receptive and emissive organs, so the same could be said about gay relationships, too -- however, I think it's less reality creation in that way in gay relationships, and even less in lesbian relationships -- meaning, less impact.

+so as I was siting there percceiving this idea, I had this theory come into my head where often times men turn gay because of some major reality creation after an interaction with a woman. all it means is that these men are strong emitters (even if they prefer the receptive role), and my theory is that they would prefer the less energetic reality creation or to create another men's reality, than to have their own beliefs be blown way out of porportion by a woman (who clearly doesn't get it).

+it's probably a controversial theory, and I don't fully get behind it myself, so further refinement will come.

+---

+therefore I was thinking about that theory as a catalyst to the idea then that it should be made, in more energeic circumstances (and it'll likely become the opposite in 6 more eras) that in heterosexual relationships, women should be the dominant ones.

+think about it, because according to that theory, which is based off of tesla's world system, that means that the receptive one should orgasm first, making them the emissive organ, and ultimately the reality creator.

+think about it further, in that we think often times that the physical receiver is the one reciving the vibration, but remember ... what are you calibrating to? in the example of stage fright, for whatever reason, I'm trying to uphold some sort of image, and so therefore I'm too focused on the feedback from the other person (no matter how obnoxious they are). if I can be, as the receiver of source, transform that source signal into an output capable of being received by the receiver. what I mean is that the one to orgasm first is the receiver (physically or vibrationally; you choose) is the one that that is receiving the translated signal from the penis/clitoris.

+therefore my theory is then, that the location of the receiving organ is "open" so it's getting it's signal more from source than from the other person. you can see how woman's bodies are structured in such a way that this is more likely to occur if they are first to orgasm. for gay men, this may actually be easier to accomplish. hands do have an effect too, so stimulating the clitoris/penis with the hand does translate the energy from whomever's hands (left or right -- there's likely a difference) into reality, too.. so like animation/movement matters and rough stimulation can make rougher results, I would imagine.

+(I think I had a dream about this concept when I was waking up, cause I remember I was thinking about it when I awoke)